mwermelinger/kattis-guide/input.md

  -->

 ## Formatted output
-Some problems require the output to be formatted in a special way, e.g. without a space between values, or with a certain number of digits after the decimal point.
+Some problems require the output to be formatted in a particular way, e.g. without a space between values, or with a certain number of digits after the decimal point.

-If output items are not separated by spaces, you can use `print(..., end='')` or string concatenation.
+If spaces do not separate output items, you can use `print(..., end='')` or string concatenation.
 However, often the easiest way to cope with much of output formatting is to use Python's f-strings.